 During the Ebola crisis in Liberia, better access to accurate information could have saved thousands of lives.
 Good communications and dependable and integrated digital systems within the Government of Liberia (GOL) would have been invaluable in aiding the government response.

-Under the direction of the USAID Global Development Lab in collaboration with USAID/Liberia, IBI co-implements the three-year Digital Liberia eGovernance Capacity Building Activity (Digital Liberia & eGovernment).
-This project builds on the momentum built before and during the Ebola crisis, aiming to strengthen GOL’s ICT capacity and improve its digital connectivity to help prevent, detect, and respond to potential future health crises.
-Digital Liberia & eGovernment partners with the Ministry of Post and Telecommunications and other key GOL stakeholders, guided by their leadership and ownership.
+Under the direction of the USAID Global Development Lab in collaboration with USAID/Liberia, IBI co-implemented the three-and-a-half-year Digital Liberia and eGovernance Activity.
+The program was intended to build on the momentum started both before and during the Ebola crisis to strengthen the GoL’s capacity to use Information and Communications Technology (ICT) to better prevent, detect, and respond to potential future health crises.

-Digital Liberia is co-implemented with Chemonics under two separate USAID prime contracts.
+Digital Liberia was co-implemented with Chemonics under two separate USAID prime contracts.